 What’s Next for Earth is a Community Art Project to reflect on the COVID19 period and re-invent the future: normal was the problem.
 What’s Next for Earth posts a call for art every month on Instagram.
-"How Are You Doing?" is What's Next For Earth’s seventh project.
+"How Are You Doing?" is What's Next For Earth’s sixth project.

 After months of lockdowns, confinements, and experiencing fundamental changes in the way most of us live and work, the summer of 2020 brought more uncertainty and more questions concerning our future, with many people experiencing climate change events, like heat waves and fires in Caliofrnia.
 2020 is taking a toll on people’s mental health and, as we have entered uncharted territories in term of interconnections between environment, economy, energy and equity, we need to be able to rely on each other more than ever.

 During the month of August 2020, artists on Instagram were invited to answer the question “How are You Doing?” by posting an image and a caption on their Instagram page.
 Contributions were reposted on What’s Next forEarth’s Instagram page.
 Here is a selection.